 Check Tempo Planner vs. BigPicture.

 Another big player on the “Jira plugin resource management” market.
-Contrary to Tempo, Portfolio is project-centric.
-Portfolio is great at answering questions, such as “Can I allocate a task to Joe Doe, given projects he’s been involved in, team members he’s worked with?”.
+Contrary to Tempo, Advanced Roadmaps are project-centric.
+The addon is great at answering questions, such as “Can I allocate a task to Joe Doe, given projects he’s been involved in, team members he’s worked with?”.

-Portfolio grew out of plain assigning a task to an individual, with little consideration to an individual’s or team’s capacity.
-Back then a resource would have had “unlimited” capacity and up to this day Portfolio is not that great at workload and holiday plans.
+Advanced Roadmaps grew out of plain assigning a task to an individual, with little consideration to an individual’s or team’s capacity.
+Back then a resource would have had “unlimited” capacity and up to this day, Advanced Roadmaps are not that great at workload and holiday plans.

 In February 2018 the fourth competitor was born from ALM Works.
 We can say nothing good or bad on the plugin, but we reckon how BigPicture needed quite a long time to become a mature resource management app.